wilaw/moq-cmaf-packaging/draft-wilaw-moq-cmafpackaging.md

 This specification defines two methods for mapping CMAF objects to MOQT objects:

 ## CMAF Fragment to MOQT Group
-A complete CMAF Fragment (see {{CMAF}} sect 6.6.1) into a single object within each group.
-This results in there being a single GOP (Group of Pictures) in the media object and a single media object per group.
+A complete CMAF Fragment (see {{CMAF}} sect 6.6.1) into a single Object within each group.
+This results in there being a single GOP (Group of Pictures) in the media object and a single media object per Group.

 ## CMAF Chunk to MOQT Object
 * Each CMAF chunk (see {{CMAF}} sect 6.6.5) in a separate MOQT Object.
 All MOQT Objects holding chunks from the same parent fragment MUST belong to the same MOQT Group.
 A new MOQT Group MUST be generated for each new CMAF Fragment.

 # Switching sets

-CMAF switching sets are a set of one or more CMAF tracks (3.2.1), where each track is an alternative encoding of the same source content, and are constrained to enable seamless track switching (3.3.9).
+CMAF switching sets are a set of one or more CMAF tracks (3.2.1), where each track is an alternative encoding of the same source content and are constrained to enable seamless track switching (3.3.9).
 If such switching sets are to be transported over MOQT, irrespective of the mapping of CMAF Objects to MOQT Streams, then MOQT Group numbers MUST be media time-aligned between the MOQT tracks.
 Media time-aligned requires that the presentation time of the first media sample contained within the first MOQT Object of each MOQT Group is identical.

 # Initialization headers
 A CMAF header is sequence of CMAF constrained ISO BMFF boxes that do not reference any media samples (3.3.15), but are associated with a CMAF track (3.2.1) and necessary for the decoding of its CMAF fragments (3.1.1).
 The header for a given MOQT Track may be packaged in one of two ways:

 ## Binary objects
 As a binary blob which is communicated to the client via a mechanism defined by the streaming format.

 ## MOQT Tracks
 As a MOQT Track.
 In this case the track MUST have only a single GROUP and a single OBJECT.
 The payload of the object MUST be the complete initialization header.
 The mapping of this initialization MOQT TRACK to the MOQT track which it initializes is defined by the streaming format.

 # Content protection and encryption

 The media object payloads MAY be encrypted.
-If the content is encryptedm then Common Encryption {{CENC}} MUST be used.
-CMAF Track encruption MUST be applied following {{CENC}} Sectino 8.2.
-CENC with 'cbcs' mode (AES CBC with pattern encryption) is the RECOMMENDED encryption method.
+If the content is encrypted then Common Encryption {{CENC}} MUST be used.
+CMAF Track encruption MUST be applied following {{CENC}} Section 8.2. using either CENC with 'cbcs' mode (AES 128-bit keys in Cipher-block chaining mode and pattern encruption) or 'cenc' mode (AES 128-bit keys in Counter Mode).

 Any license acquisition information used to acquire CMAF decryption key(s) MUST be signalled by the Streaming Format, and not in the CMAF header.